en

 Checksum—used to confirm the validity of the identification number

-Despite being non-biometric in ICAO terms, Chinese ID cards contain an electronic chip that can be verified similarly to a passport chip.
-The chip stores information from the VIZ.
+Despite being non-biometric in ICAO terms, Chinese ID cards contain an electronic chip that stores information from the visual inspection zone.
 However, accessing it requires a specialized hardware crypto module, which provides APIs for secure cryptographic communication between the ID reader and the chip.
-Notably, as with passports, this ID card verification process is restricted to authorized inspectors in China.
+Just as with Chinese passports, this ID card verification process is restricted to authorized inspectors.

 Chinese permanent residence cards from 2017 and 2023

-The latest version of the Chinese residence permit primarily differs in design and layout from the previous series.
+The latest version of the Foreigner ID card primarily differs in design and layout from the previous series.

-At first glance, Chinese driver’s licenses are fairly standard in terms of the dataset they contain.
+At first glance, they are fairly standard in terms of the dataset they contain.
 They feature the holder’s basic identification details, such as a photo, name, address, and date of birth.
 On the reverse side, the license specifies the vehicle categories.

 Chinese driver’s license from 2012